Loops and Files#

 'a'

-Exercise: Create a list, called sequence with four elements of any type.
+Exercise: Create a list called sequence with four elements of any type.
 Write a for loop that prints the elements.
 Call the loop variable element.

 Counting with Loops#

+Inside a loop, it is common to use a variable to count the number of times something happens.
 We’ve already seen that you can create a variable and give it a value, like this:

 count = 0